Alfresco/acs-deployment/docs/helm/upgrades.md

 **The first item in the list will be considered the main domain where alfresco & Share are installed**

-If you want to use the `--set` switch of the `helm` command`, well first of all you should consider stopping doing that and use a local values override file instead, otherwise you can still do it by usig either of the syntax below to pass a list:
+If you want to use the `--set` switch of the `helm` command`, you can still do it by using either of the syntaxes below to pass a list:

 Comma separated list (commas must be escaped):